 Congratulations to Carlsbad High School’s Lancer Dancers!
 They recently claimed the Universal Dance Association (UDA) national championship at Disney World in Orlando, Florida.

 The Lancer Dancers have long been a dancing powerhouse, winning nine UDA national titles, two USA Dance championships and one world title since 2001.
-Learn more about their latest title from The Coast News Group at this link.

 I am proud of their fantastic achievement and wish them all the best!